Transfer Learning for Contextual Multi-armed Bandits: Introduction

 In this paper, we consider transfer learning for nonparametric contextual multi-armed bandits.
-Since the seminal formulation in \citet{robbins1952some}, the multi-armed bandit (MAB) and its various extensions have been widely used in numerous fields related to sequential decision-making, including personalized medicine \citep{yu2021reinforcement,tewari2017ads,lu2021bandit}, recommendation system \citep{li2010contextual,kallus2020dynamic} and dynamic pricing \citep{rothschild1974two,kleinberg2003value,wang2021multimodal}.
-In the classical nonparametric contextual multi-armed bandit problem, a decision-maker sequentially and repeatedly chooses an arm from a set of available arms each time, and then receives a random reward of the chosen arm.
-The goal is to develop an arm selection policy to maximize the expected cumulative rewards over a finite time horizon.
-Motivated by the fact that the decision-maker often has access to side information to assist arm selection, covariates are introduced to encode the features that affect the reward yielded by each arm at each step.
-The expected reward of each arm conditional on the context is assumed to follow a nonparametric form, which makes the formulation more flexible and robust in real-world applications.
+Since the seminal formulation in \citet{robbins1952some}, the multi-armed bandit (MAB) and its various extensions have been widely used in numerous fields related to sequential decision-making, including personalized medicine \citep{tewari2017ads,rabbi2018feasibility,zhou2019tumor,shrestha2021bayesian,demirel2022escada}, recommendation system \citep{li2010contextual,kallus2020dynamic}, and dynamic pricing \citep{rothschild1974two,kleinberg2003value,wang2021multimodal}.
+In the classical nonparametric contextual multi-armed bandit problem, a decision-maker sequentially and repeatedly chooses an arm from a set of available arms and receives a random reward generated by the selected arm.
+The goal is to develop an arm selection policy that maximizes the expected cumulative rewards over a finite time horizon.
+Motivated by the common scenario where the decision-maker often has access to side information to assist arm selection, covariates are introduced to encode the features that affect the reward yielded by each arm at each time step.
+The expected reward of each arm conditioned on the context is assumed to follow a nonparametric form, allowing for a more flexible and robust formulation in real-world applications.